syslacklinux/Syslack-Linux/README.md

 # Syslack Linux
-Welcome To Syslack Its A Lightweight And Universal Linux Distro Syslack Linux Also Known As Syslax Its A Base With No Desktop Environment Its Based On Ubuntu LTS Syslack Linux Doesnt Need Iso Its A DIY Distro
+Welcome To Syslack Its A Lightweight And Universal Linux Distro Syslack Linux Also Known As Syslax Its A Base With No Desktop Environment Its Based On Debian Syslack Linux Doesnt Need Iso Its A DIY Distro
 Syslack Doesnt Have A Graphical Install You Just Install Ubuntu Server First Then Configure It By Yourself Syslack is a lightweight base linux distro with no desktop environment by default but you can install it